cdudek/cdudek/README.md

 ## 2. My Management Style:
 - **Autonomy & Trust**: Your expertise is valued here.
 I offer autonomy and, in return, expect excellence.
 - **Growth Mindset**: Continuous learning and adaptability are key.
 I view challenges as growth opportunities.
+- **Coaching & Personal Development**: My approach is collaborative – I aim to provide guidance, resources, and feedback that can help you navigate challenges and maximize your strengths.
+Remember, coaching isn't about changing who you are, but enhancing what you bring to the table.
 - **Frequent Feedback**: Regular feedback refines our strategies and ensures alignment.
 I value both giving and receiving it.
 - **Navigating Ambiguity**: One of my strengths is handling ambiguity and uncertainty.
 It's essential in our fast-paced world, and I encourage seeing it as an opportunity to innovate and pave new paths.